rayliuca/T-Ragx/README.md

 ## Elasticsearch

-Note: you can access a read-only preview T-Ragx Elasticsearch service at `http://t-ragx-fossil.rayliu.ca:80` (But you will need a personal Elasticsearch service to add your in-task memories)
+Note: you can access read-only preview T-Ragx Elasticsearch services at `https://t-ragx-fossil.rayliu.ca` and `https://t-ragx-fossil2.rayliu.ca`
+(But you will need a personal Elasticsearch service to add your in-task memories)

 ### Install using Docker